Here's everything you need to know about the holy month of Ramadan…

 Where to celebrate Ramadan in Singapore

-This year’s bazaar will be held until 22 April and features over 700 stalls all over Geylang Serai!
-The bazaar will be split into two zones – Souq City and Street Bazaar.
-There’s everything at Souq City, from traditional Ramadan and Hari Raya food, clothes and accessories, to ‘essential items’ such as carpets.
+The Geylang Serai Ramadan Bazaar 2025 will be held from 26 February to 31 March 2025 and will feature over 500 stalls all over Geylang Serai!
+There’s everything from traditional Ramadan and Hari Raya food to clothes and accessories, to ‘essential items’ and decor such as carpets!
 There are community shelves here where folks can donate perishable halal food and clothing.
-Over at Street Bazaar, which stretches from Geylang Serai Market to Tanjong Katong Complex, visitors can enjoy interactive art installations.

 4. Help the less fortunate via Giving.sg